aldrinfaylona/Project-4--Hydrophone-Assignment/README.md

 # Project-4--Hydrophone-Assignment

 #  Introduction
 The purpose of the project is to analyze raw Hydrophone data for Oregon Shelf and Oregon Offshore Cables Bonthic Experiement Package.
-From here, power spectral density (PSD) will be graphed and Spectogram .
-PSD is the measure of signal's power content vs frequency.
-This will then give us information on how Ocean
+From here, power spectral density (PSD) will be graphed, PSD is the measure of signal's power content vs frequency.
+This project is important for students to understand to learn how various things affects the ocean noise.
+Although there's Attenuation loss from the ocean water and other organisms, some sounds can still can travel far and affect other creatures.
+In addition, Airgun for companies searching for oil and gas, Marine Mammals sounds, and Volcano noise will also be studied and comapred against Wenz curve graph.

  #   Questions: